nueleluwa/Recommendation-Form-Logic-for-Elementor/README.md

 ## Support

-For issues, questions, or customization requests, please open an issue on this repository or contact support at [YOUR-EMAIL].
+For issues, questions, or customization requests, please open an issue on this repository

 ## Credits

-Developed by [YOUR-NAME-OR-COMPANY]
+Developed by Emmnanuel Eluwa